 The term 'reality' is one of two totality terms in ontology, the other being that of 'world'.
 Both are determined in connection with each other.
 The world is the totality of facts.
-(1.1) Reality is explained as 'the existence and non-existence of facts' (2.06), but at the same time it is also, and seemingly divergently, identified with the world as 'the totality of existing facts' as "total reality" (2.04, 2.063).
-The terminus medius of the seemingly incompatible explanations reality on the one hand as the totality of existing facts, on the other as the existence and non-existence of facts - is the insight that the totality of facts (the world) "determines what is the case and also what is not the case."
+(1.1) Reality is explained as 'the existence and non-existence of facts' (2.06), but at the same time it is also, and seemingly divergently, identified with the world as 'the totality of existing facts' as "total reality"(2.04, 2.063).
+The terminus medius of the seemingly incompatible explanations reality on the one hand as the totality of existing facts, on the other as the existence and nonexistence of facts - is the insight that the totality of facts (the world) "determines what is the case and also what is not the case."
 (1.12); for this is explicitly repeated for the expression 'reality', in this it is identical with the world: "The totality of existing facts also determines which facts do not exist."
 (2.05)

 In these determinations, the ontology of TLP anticipates its theory of propositions.
 The world is thus the totality of facts, as language is the totality of propositions (4.001).
 And just as propositions, as elements of language, are essentially truth-functions of elementary propositions and are only thus determined in their sense (cf. 3.23), so facts are, as elements of the world, functions of facts, "the existence of facts" (2), which, in the logical space in which facts are a priori (1.13), takes the form of the "existence(s) and non-existence(s) of facts" (2.06), the "logical form" as the "form of reality" (2.18).
 Ontology thus claims from the outset that the world is given to us only in negatable propositions; it thus presupposes the second principle of the internal relation between language (propositions, sense) and the world, which is the first in substance.
 This claim is not asserted, but only 'shown' in the given determinations.
-LW has thus made use here of the distinction, which he once declared to be the main problem of philosophy, between that which can be said (or also thought) in propositions and that which only shows itself - and indeed only showing it itself (and thus respecting the principle of the inexpressibility of certain facts shaping our understanding as a whole, which the distinction asserts).
-56 guage-free correspond or do not correspond.
+LW has thus made use here of the distinction, which he once declared to be the main problem of philosophy, between that which can be said (or also thought) in propositions and that which only shows itself - and indeed only showing it itself (and thus respecting the principle of the inexpressibility of certain facts shaping our understanding as a whole, which the distinction asserts).57

+For the explanation of truth in 2.222 the complexities of the determination of the expression reality have the consequence, that if in the case of truth the sense of a proposition corresponds to reality, in the case of falsity it does not, then not proposition and something given language-free correspond or do not correspond.
 But the proposition and other (elementary) propositions correspond, which make the sense of the proposition determined in logical analysis and are the unambiguous, last, dimensionally maximally resolving description of reality (of the existence and non-existence of facts).
 In the case of the recognition of the truth of a proposition by comparison with reality (2.223), it can be established that what makes the sense of the proposition determined as a function of elementary propositions actually exists.
-That the description of the world as reality in dimensionally maximally resolving elementary propositions fulfils the excellent function of the ultimate description57, by which the sense of propositions is compared and truth or falsity is established, follows from the postulate that every proposition as a truth function of elementary propositions should have only one logical analysis (3.25).
+That the description of the world as reality in dimensionally maximally resolving elementary propositions fulfils the excellent function of the ultimate description58, by which the sense of propositions is compared and truth or falsity is established, follows from the postulate that every proposition as a truth function of elementary propositions should have only one logical analysis (3.25).